efrain583/in.automationtest/in.automationtest/README.md

  			 Page classes are reusable across all Test Classes that need to interact with any of Its Elements.

  		>	UtilKit : The UtilKit contains a set of Static methods to perform low level generic APIs.
  			Methods in here are re-usable across multiple projects using the same framework.
+To make this work, each Project Will have to Keep
+ 			Its own Property Files and add the UtilKit as a Maven dependency.
  		 	It includes methods to Access Test Suite Property Files, Excel Files and relational Database.
 Also contains Data Providers, Random Data generators, error Login, robot calls, Initializations, Tracking, and Closure. i Generic calls like scrollToElement(), findFrames(), findRowsInTable() etc.